 If you’re serving this beans and greens dish as your main, drizzle each bowl with olive oil, a little bit of fresh lemon juice, parmesan and a chunk of crusty Italian bread.
 A few add-ons that bring even more protein and richness would be a soft-boiled or poached egg, or a skewer of grilled shrimp.
 If you’re cooking for non-pescatarians / vegetarians, you could add ground Italian sausage to the stew, or shred some rotisserie chicken in at the end and allow it to heat through.

 I first made this dish when we were in Paris visiting friends, so I visited markets all over the city looking for the perfect bunch of escarole.
-Turns out “perfect” was really, really large.
-This leafy green vegetable head needs to be cleaned well – if you have a salad spinner, you could chop up the head and rinse and clean it in the spinner.
-Since I was cooking analogue style in the airbnb, I clean each leaf and cut into bite-sized pieces before adding it to the Dutch oven.
+Turns out "perfect" was really, really large.
+This leafy green vegetable head needs to be cleaned well - if you have a salad spinner, you could chop up the head and rinse and clean it in the spinner.
+Since I was cooking analogue style in the airbnb, I cleaned each leaf and cut into bite-sized pieces before adding it to the pot.

 Escarole brings a bitterness that complements this rich stew.
 But we do want to keep it in balance and not let the bitterness take over the dish.
 Salt and acid are the perfect balance to a bitter green.
 So tasting and adjusting the seasoning in your stew before serving ensures you have the best flavor.
 Topping your finished dish with a drizzle of olive oil, a squeeze of lemon and a shaving of parmesan makes it even better!